• Skip to primary navigation

 Once home to the iconic father of Reggae, the Bob Marley museum is an absolute treasure for any Bob Marley fan.

-If you want to learn more about the life of Bob Marley, you can take a tour, which lasts for about 90-minutes to 2-hours.
+If you want to learn more about the life of Bob Marley, you can take this full day tour, which lasts for about 90-minutes to 2-hours in side the Museum.

 Getting its inspiration from the movie Cool Runnings, Rainforest Adventures offers travelers a chance to go bobsledding down the mountains and through the rainforest.